joehahn/exes-n-ohs/README.md

 The MLP model is then trained on a much larger sample of records, 2 million, and that trained  model is then used to compute its decision boundary:<br />
 ![](figs/mlp_decision_boundary.png)<br />
-which looks quite similar to that produced by the SVM model, and has a similar accuracy.
+which looks quite similar to that produced by the SVM model with similar accuracy.

 This MLP model's hyperparameters are the number of hidden layers (currently 3) and the number of neurons in each hidden layer (16, 32, and 12) as well as the dropout_fractions.
-Manually explored many such models having more or less layers and neurons, as well as taller & narrower neural nets (which have fewer neurons spread across more layers) reveals that taller/narrow nets are more performant than shorter/fatter ones.
+Manually exploring many such models having more or less layers and neurons, as well as taller & narrower neural nets (which have fewer neurons spread across more layers) reveals that taller/narrow nets are more performant than shorter/fatter ones.
 Nonetheless the MLP model user here does not outperform the SVM model, which is kinda dissapointing.